Sunday 6 September 2020

 After the start, the route heads north across a hill and along the valley before it climbs gradually on gravel roads through dense forests to the finish line at the Rifugio Casera, a mountain hut located at 1,512 metres above sea level on the lovely Malga Pramosio mountain pasture.

-The time limit to complete the course is three and a half hours.
+The time limit to complete the course is three hours.

 Map of the venue (blue: start; red: finish):